dingusagar/mind-palace/README.md

 4. In the knowledge graph visualizer, we should be able to do nice searches.
 This search should not just match with the node names, but also the actual highlighted texts and surrounding texts maybe.
 Search can be powered using semantic search using either sentence transformers.

 Rollout Plans:
--  The first version can be a POC, a simple python application that takes a pdf as input and extracts the highlights, and builds the knowledge graph.
+-  The first version can be a POC, a simple Python application that takes a PDF as input and extracts the highlights from pdf, and builds the knowledge graph.
 -  In the actual release, we can roll this out as a web application or Chrome extension.